manuel-rhdt/master-thesis/docs/mutual_information.md

 \mathrm I(\mathcal{X}_{t=t_0}, \mathcal{S}_{t=t_0}) = \int ds_0\int dx_0\; \mathrm{P}(x_0, s_0)\; \ln \frac{\mathrm{P} (x_0, s_0)}{\mathrm{P} (x_0) \mathrm{P} (s_0)}
 $$

+### The transition probabilities

+**TODO:** describe how the transition rates follow from the master equation (probably follow the style of Cepeda-Humerez, et. al.)

-### Estimating the logarithm of the averaged likelihood
+### Estimating the marginal probability of response trajectories

 To calculate the mutual information between trajectories we need to have a good estimate for $\ln\left\langle \mathrm P(X | S) \right\rangle_\mathcal{S}$.
 We calculate this average by sampling of trajectories $(S^{(i)})_{i=1\ldots N_S}$ from the probability distribution of $\mathcal{S}$: